Coding-Charm/.github/README.md

 7. Add what you have changed (by making comments).

 8. <strong>Voila !</strong> Your work is over.
 Now wait to get it merged by that person.

+Also, If you want to make your first open source contribution you can contribute in this organization as well.
+You can either add any of your projects (it can be as simple as a newbie one made with html or an advanced project as well).
+You can also add some more specifications in readme.md file or make changes into it.

+If the contribution is worthy and accurate, you can be added as a coonrtibutor into the organization as well.